Persistence of Heterodimensional Cycles: Blenders near type-I heterodimensional cycles. Proof of Theorem

 Since the cone field $\mathcal{C}^{ss}$ is backward-invariant by Lemma \ref{lem:conefields}, the preimage of any disc proper with respect to $\mathcal{C}^{ss}$ is still proper.
 Hence, in order to prove Lemma \ref{lem:crossingsurfaces} we only need to show that any properly crossing disc has a preimage which crosses $\Pi'$.
-The key procedure in controlling the preimage of the disc $S$ is to show that the $X$-coordinates of its points always lie in the domain $\sigma_{k,m}$ of some return map $T_{k,m}$.
-This is ensured by a version of the so-called covering property \citep{BDV,NP12,BKR14} which we prove in Lemma \ref{lem:I_k,m} below.
-After that, we finish the proof of Lemma \ref{lem:crossingsurfaces}.
+The key procedure in controlling the preimage of the disc $S$ is to show that the $X$-coordinates of its points always lie in the domain $\sigma_{k,m}$ of some return map $T_{k,m}$ (the so-called ``covering property'', as described in the definition of a standard blender in the Appendix, see more discussion in \citep{BDV,NP12,BKR14}).
+This amounts to prove the Lemma \ref{lem:I_k,m}, which we formulate below.

 Denote the length of an interval $E$ by $|E|$, and the affine part of the $X$-equation in \eqref{eq:maps:T_k,m_cross_0mu} by